How to dispose of furniture

 Does Salvation Army take furniture for free?

 Yes, for items meeting their condition standards (no rips, no pet damage, structurally sound).
 Schedule pickup at satruck.org.
-Major metros have 1-2 week wait times; smaller cities longer.
+Major metros have 1-2 week wait times.
+Smaller cities can be longer.

 Can I leave furniture at the curb?

-Only if your city allows curbside bulk pickup and you've scheduled it.
-Putting furniture out unscheduled can result in fines + the item being left for weeks.
-"Curb alert" via Buy Nothing or Craigslist Free is informal and works best in dense neighborhoods where someone is likely to pick it up the same day.
+Only if your city allows curbside bulk pickup and you have scheduled it.
+Putting furniture out unscheduled can result in fines and the item being left for weeks.
+A "curb alert" via Buy Nothing or Craigslist Free is informal and works best in dense neighborhoods where someone is likely to pick it up the same day.

 How much does junk-hauler furniture pickup cost?

-1-800-GOT-JUNK, LoadUp, and College Hunks charge by volume: roughly $100 for a couch alone, $200-300 for couch + dresser + chairs, $500+ for a full apartment clean-out.
+1-800-GOT-JUNK, LoadUp, and College Hunks charge by volume.
+Roughly $100 for a couch alone, $200-300 for a couch plus dresser plus chairs, $500+ for a full apartment clean-out.
 They handle stairs and difficult removals.
-Cheaper than buying replacements but premium vs city bulk pickup.
+Cheaper than buying replacements, but premium compared to city bulk pickup.

 What if my furniture has bedbugs?

-Bag in heavy plastic, label "INFESTED", and contact your city's special-handling intake.
+Bag it in heavy plastic, label it "INFESTED", and contact your city's special-handling intake.
 Most cities have a separate protocol to prevent infestation at handling facilities.
-Never donate, never curb-alert, never put in city bulk pickup without flagging it.
+Never donate, never curb-alert, and never put it in city bulk pickup without flagging it.

 Are there any disposal restrictions on furniture types?